Time is Money: Maximize Time at Disneyland!

 You might be surprised to learn that cotton socks are NOT the best for walking in the heat.
 They quickly become saturated with moisture and then they start to rub — voila, nasty blisters.
 A much better choice are high-tech socks that wick moisture away from your skin.
 Yes, they’re made of artificial fibers but in this case it’s a good thing.
 CoolMax is a name-brand fiber that works well, but there are lots of good competitors.
 Look for “performance” socks designed for runners.
 They’re expensive, but worth every penny.
 You want socks made with some combination of CoolMax, Polyester, Olefin, Spandex, and/or Lycra.
 Avoid cotton or cotton blends; even if the socks are labeled “performance” or “moisture-wicking,” if they’re cotton they are just not going to work well.

 On a similar note, Don used to have terrible issues on theme park trips with chafing in a…ahem…personal area.
 Powder didn’t seem to help a lot.
-The answer turned out to be performance underwear, for the same reasons mentioned above.
+The answer turned out to be performance underwear, (plus some high-quality body lotion like Lubriderm or Eucerin) for the same reasons mentioned above.
 Again, you want to look carefully at the label.
 Synthetics good; cotton bad.
-He also uses a high-quality body lotion like Lubriderm or Eucerin in the affected area; between that and the fancy underwear the problems have disappeared.

 Comfortable Shoes or Sandals